 308 North Office Building | P.O.
 Box 8722

 If you expect to seek exemption as a charitable organization under Section 501 (c)(3), be sure to include the language required by the Internal Revenue Service as seen in this sample.

-8. Obtain a Taxpayer Identification Number from the IRS.
+8. Obtain an Employer Identification Number from the IRS

 You'll need this number to open a bank account, file informational returns with the IRS and withhold your employees' income tax.
 It helps when requesting a Pennsylvania sales tax exemption.
 You can obtain a Taxpayer Identification Number (also called an Employer Identification Number or EIN) by filling out an SS-4 form.
 Contact the IRS at 1-800-829-FORM or click here for an SS-4 form or more information.

-Without a "determination letter" from the IRS, donors who want an income tax deduction may not make gifts to your charity.
-Nonprofit corporations that are charities and meet the definitions in IRC §501(c)(3) may request recognition of their tax-exempt status.
+Applying for 501(c) tax exemption is often the most complex, time-consuming and important steps in setting up a nonprofit.
 To receive §501(c)(3) tax-exempt status from the IRS, you must fill out an IRS 1023 form and attach your proposed budget, Articles of Incorporation (certified), and bylaws (a true copy).
 Resumes of your board members are helpful as well.
 This application should be filed within the first 15 months of your organization's existence.
 Contact the IRS at 1-800-829-FORM or click here to receive a copy of this form.
 There are other nonprofits that are not charities, such as Chambers of Commerce, etc. Different IRS forms are required for these.
-You may find this document helpful How to Apply to Be Tax-Exempt.

 To request exemption from paying sales tax in Pennsylvania contact: